rooa/eve/paper/main.md

 presented ResNet model on \acs{CIFAR 100}, and a \ac{RNN} model trained for question answering, on question 14 (picked randomly) of the bAbI-10k dataset[@weston2015towards].
-The question answering model composes two separate GRUs (with hidden layers of size 256 each) for question sentences, and story passages.
+The question answering model composes two separate
+\acp{GRU} (with hidden layers of size 256 each) for question sentences, and story passages.

 We trained the models using Eve with $\beta_3$ in $\{0$, $0.00001$, $0.0001$,
 $0.001$, $0.01$, $0.1$, $0.3$, $0.5$, $0.7$, $0.9$, $0.99$, $0.999$, $0.9999$,